01

 from_wa_idAlways set on every inbound.Your stable per-contact dedup key.
 Same person = same wa_id, forever.

-from_e164Set when the contact is resolvable to a real phone number. null when only @lid is available.Cross-channel matching (SMS, email lookup, etc.).
+from_e164Set when the contact is resolvable to a real phone number. null when only @lid is available and we haven't resolved it yet.Cross-channel matching (SMS, email lookup, etc.).
 When null, fall back to from_wa_id as the key.

 Self-healing.
 Even if an inbound arrives as @lid with from_e164: null, Mossmoon records the wa_id and fills in the real number the moment we can resolve it (the contact map populates, or you send an outbound to that contact via the API).
 From that point forward, every webhook for the same from_wa_id ships the correct E.164 — even retroactively in your own database lookups, if you key by wa_id.